ropg/pinapl/README.md

 ### not really a dependecy: luasocket

-There's another library that is really useful, although not strictly needed.
-If you have the TCP/IP socket library available, the `socket.gettime()` function that is used instead of `os.time()`.
+`pinapl` doesn't depend on anything but `4D-picaso` (and through it, on `lua-rs232`).
+But if it finds the TCP/IP socket library available, the `socket.gettime()` function is used instead of `os.time()`.
 The latter has a one second precision, where the socket library's function is much more precise (to 1/100's of a second).
 Precise time is useful, for instance to detect how long a user is pressing a key.
 Without it, you may have to wait anywhere between 1 and 2 seconds for a context menu.
 On OpenWRT install the socket library with `opkg install luasocket`.

 ### don't teach me, show me!